Last updated on June 5th, 2024 at 06:59 pm

 There was previously a beach path but this looked to have been washed away in a storm as well.

-We booked a one week stay in Southerness one week before most of the facilities closed for the season.
+We booked a one-week stay in Southerness one week before most of the facilities closed for the season.
 The fish and chip takeaway closed the week before we arrived, to reopen in the Spring.
 The shop was nearly closed and therefore had very little stock.
-The hotel was only open for meals on a Friday and Saturday evening and everything else was closed.
+The hotel was only open for meals on Friday and Saturday evenings and everything else was closed.

 Main Conservatory